kemapak/blog/Testing/Testing Design Patterns for UI.md

 > "It is better not to have any tests than having unreliable tests."

 So here I am trying to advocate writing good tests and asking you not to write tests just for the sake writing tests.
-The question is does tests improves quality of our code?
-The answer in my opinion is only good tests result in good code.
-Bad tests will only give you a false and very dangerous confidence with nice code coverage report.
+The question is, does unit tests improves quality of our code?
+The answer in my opinion is only good tests will result in good code.
+Bad tests will only give us a false and very dangerous confidence, with a nice code coverage report.

 This document try's to explain automated unit testing design patterns and concepts.
 The expectation with these patterns is to make test more robust, simple, and do depict the functionality, state, and behavior of our code.

 > Remember: **Unit test are written to prevent bugs, not to catch them.**

+> Unit Test Flow: **Setup -> Execution -> Verification**

 ## Benefits and Characteristics